 We are part of Girlguiding, the leading charity for girls and young women in the UK and we sit within Girlguiding South West Region.
-We have Rainbow, Brownie, Guide and Senior Section units across Wiltshire North, providing adventure for girls aged 5 and up.
+We have Rainbow, Brownie, Guide and Ranger units across Wiltshire North, providing adventure for girls aged 5 and up.

 We let girls discover new things, from the simple to the extreme.
 Our outdoor adventures give girls and young women the opportunity to gain in confidence and reach their potential.
 We are for all girls and we make a difference to our communities.
 We offer a world of new experiences and friends, but most of all we have fun!

 For a glimpse into what we do over the course of a year, please take a look at our latest annual report: Annual Report 2017

 Whether you are an existing member, a parent or a prospective young member or volunteer, we hope you enjoy exploring our website.

 We are for all girls and young women, whatever their background and circumstances.
 We offer them fun, exciting activities and the chance to make lifelong friends.
 You’ll find us all over Wiltshire North, helping to give girls a head start in life and encouraging them to be happy, self-confident and curious about the world they live in and the difference they can make.